In Seville

 Seville, Andalusia

-By late afternoon, I reach Triana.
+By late afternoon, I reached Triana.

-Hunger tugs; I haven’t eaten since breakfast.
+Hunger pulled at me.
+I had not eaten since breakfast.

-I’m lightheaded.
-My legs feel heavy.
+I felt lightheaded.
+My legs were heavy.

-I can’t tell if it’s only hunger,
+I could not tell if it was only hunger,

 or just Seville.